jorgenhanssen/grail/README.md

 ## Play Against Grail Online

-You can challenge the latest version of Grail on Lichess at [lichess.org/@/grail-bot](https://lichess.org/@/grail-bot), running on a 1 vCPU Northflank instance with 1024 MB hash.
+You can challenge the latest version of Grail on [Lichess](https://lichess.org/@/grail-bot), running on a 1 vCPU Northflank instance with 1024 MB hash.

 ## For Developers